MariyanK1/mariyank1.github.io/my-first-react-project/readme.md

 * Simple ReatJS hooks ;
 * Simple data fetching from Fortnite(not a fan!)
 API and then displaying it ;
 * Playing around and learning about state and props ;
-* I obviously prefer functional components, but I can do them with class App extents React.Component ;
 * ES6 Modules ;

 } );